aradi/fypp/docs/fypp.rst

 The Fypp command line tool reads a file, preprocesses it and writes it to another file, so you would typically invoke it like::

-  fypp source.F90 source.f90
+  fypp source.fpp source.f90

-which would process `source.F90` and write the result to `source.f90`.
+which would process `source.fpp` and write the result to `source.f90`.
 If input and output files are not specified, information is read from stdin and written to stdout.